qiskit-community/qiskit-experiments/CONTRIBUTING.md

 https://stestr.readthedocs.io/en/stable/MANUAL.html#test-selection

 If you want to run a single test module, test class, or individual test method you can do this faster with the `-n`/`--no-discover` option.
-For example:

-to run a module:
+For example, to run a module:
 ```
 tox -epy37 -- -n test.python.test_examples
 ```
-or to run the same module by path:
+Or to run the same module by path:

 ```
 tox -epy37 -- -n test/python/test_examples.py
 ```
-to run a class:
+To run a class:

 ```
 tox -epy37 -- -n test.python.test_examples.TestPythonExamples
 ```
-to run a method:
+To run a method:
 ```
 tox -epy37 -- -n test.python.test_examples.TestPythonExamples.test_all_examples
 ```